boku7/patchwerk/README.md

 Patching NTDLL System Call Stubs in Process: 6115 (PID) ...
 ```
-- Set pid to `0` for self patching.
+- Run `patchwerk` without the PID to patch current process

 ## Demo
 Running `patchwerk 311`, where `311` is the PID of a remote process, will patch ntdll of the remote process.